 Step 2: Conduct architectural review

-Review your workloads against current AWS best practices by answering a set of foundational questions, with the option to create your own custom lens.
+Review your workloads against AWS best practices by answering a set of foundational questions, with the option to create your own custom lens.

 Step 3: Apply best practices